slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

+*'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

 You are not you think you are: *you are what you hide*.
 Usually the things you hate most about yourself are the things you hide from the rest of the world.
-What I’m saying is, you gotta share that shit in order to heal it.
-Speaking openly about an imperfection is a sign of strength, not a weakness.

 <!--
-You can hide the ugly parts, but you can't make them disappear.
+- What you fear you attract; what you resist, you make it bigger.
 -->

-> *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

 > *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*

+> *'Nobody feels love when they feel shame.' -- John Townsend*

+### How is shame created?

+When you try to fix something about yourself, you automatically create shame, because you’re saying this thing that’s true about myself is wrong.

+### How to fix shame?

+*'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

+You gotta share that shit in order to heal it.
+Speaking openly about an imperfection is a sign of strength, not a weakness.

+> *'Just get out of the room.' -- Robert Glover*

 > *'Being entirely honest with oneself is an important exercise.' -- Sigmund Freud*

-> *'What you fear you attract; what you resist, you make it bigger.'*

-> *'Just get out of the room.' -- Robert Glover*

-> *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

-> *'Nobody feels love when they feel shame.' -- John Townsend*

-How shame is created?

-When you try to fix something about yourself, you automatically create shame, because you’re saying this thing that’s true about myself is wrong – it is a problem, there is something wrong with me, I am broken.